sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

     The *Function and Method Coverage* software
-    metric measures whether each function or method has been invoked.
-    PHP_CodeCoverage only considers a function or method as covered when all of its executable lines are covered.
+    metric measures whether each function or method has been invoked. php-code-coverage only considers a function or method as covered when all of its executable lines are covered.

 *Class and Trait Coverage*

-    The *Class and Trait Coverage* software metric measures whether each method of a class or trait is covered.
-    PHP_CodeCoverage only considers a class or trait as covered when all of its methods are covered.
+    The *Class and Trait Coverage* software metric measures whether each method of a class or trait is covered. php-code-coverage only considers a class or trait as covered when all of its methods are covered.

 *Opcode Coverage*